 Working Group 3.4 is focused on higher, professional and vocational education in ICT – education leading towards careers or professional development in some form of computing.
 Our goal is to promote the acquisition and updating of appropriate ICT knowledge and expertise by all whose working environment requires contact with computer-based systems.
 We aim to consider the nature, content and method of delivery of professional and vocational education within the ICT sector, which will enable learners to achieve their employment expectations, and to foster lifelong learning in ICT-related areas.

 The Conference aims at providing an international forum where a community of professionals from academia, industry, and educational and public sector come together to share research findings and practical experiences.
-The conference is also a forum to provide information and education to practitioners, and to identify directions for further research.

 We look forward to welcoming and meeting you at the campus of Tampere University in August 2021!